What is End-to-End Recruitment?

 Many recruitment companies advertise end-to-end recruitment assistance, but what is it and do most recruitment companies offer it?

 End-to-end recruitment refers to the entire recruitment process from start to finish.
-It includes Planning, role-defining, sourcing, interviewing, decision making and onboarding.
-End-to-end external recruiters usually manage the entire recruitment process and work alongside the hiring manager or HR on what is called a recruitment process outsourcing agreement (RPO).
+It includes planning, role-defining, sourcing, interviewing, decision-making, and onboarding.
+End-to-end external recruiters usually manage the entire recruitment process and work alongside the hiring manager or HR on a recruitment process outsourcing agreement (RPO).
 RPO agreements are usually exclusive to just one recruiter, benefitting everyone in the process:

 • RPO partners act as an extension of your internal team.
-They take the time to get to know your company, culture and goals to create a focused recruitment plan.
+They take the time to learn about your company, culture, and goals to create a focused recruitment plan.

 • The recruitment process is streamlined with one point of contact so hiring managers can spend more time on more important tasks.